NatLibFi/Annif/SECURITY.md

 We value your findings, and we would be grateful if you report any concerns or vulnerabilities by email to **`finto-posti@helsinki.fi`**.
+_Do not create a GitHub issue for security vulnerabilities_.
 Note that Annif team is a part of the larger Finto team, which has resources for the contact service throughout the year.